Skip to content

 )

 Async tasks are capped at 10 concurrent.
-Sync tasks run in their own pool.
-Request handlers are unaffected by task load in both cases.
+Sync tasks run in their own pool and never compete with request handlers for threads.
+Both limits operate simultaneously without interfering with each other.

-• Very long-running async tasks that never yield will block the event loop regardless of the semaphore.
-Tasks should await regularly or delegate CPU work to a thread.
+There is one remaining edge case for async tasks: a coroutine that never yields will block the event loop for as long as it runs, regardless of the semaphore.
+Tasks should await regularly, or delegate any CPU-heavy work to a thread or process.